autumn-mck/site-astro/src/content/markdownPosts/blog/2025/7-great-games/index.md

 - (the) Gnorp Apologue - This is the usecase for writing your own game engine in rust
 - Balatro

-## 5 Games I'm looking forward to in 2025:
+## I'm looking forward to in 2025:

 - Silksong - 2025 for sure!
 - Citizen Sleeper 2: Starward Vector - played the demo